6. Klesse College of Engineering and Integrated Design

 Laptop Program

-The laptop program requires that students entering KCEID programs have their own laptop (notebook) computers and required software.
+The laptop program requires that students entering Klesse College programs have their own laptop (notebook) computers and required software.
 The computer should be upgradeable in order to be of productive use for the duration of the academic program.
 The laptop specifications may vary per academic program.
-For further and specific information concerning laptop requirements for each program, please see the KCEID hardware recommendations website.
+For further and specific information concerning laptop requirements for each program, please see the Klesse College hardware recommendations website.

 Certificate in Engineering Projects in Community Service (EPICS)

-The Certificate in Engineering Projects in Community Service (EPICS) will prepare degree seeking students at UTSA with a national award winning social, civic, entrepreneurship program.
-In the 15 hour certificate, teams design, build, and maintain systems to solve engineering-based problems for the community, non-profits, schools, and other service organizations.
+The Certificate in Engineering Projects in Community Service (EPICS) will prepare degree seeking students at UTSA with a national award-winning social, civic, and entrepreneurship program.
+Student teams design, build, and maintain systems to solve project-based problems for the community, non-profits, schools, and other service organizations.
 This program certifies to employers that participants aren’t waiting to graduate to solve social problems; they have already engaged them while in college.
-The EPICS program at UTSA will be housed in the Klesse College of Engineering and Integrated Design but EPICS and honors section courses will be open to all undergraduates.
+The EPICS program at UTSA will be housed in the Klesse College of Engineering and Integrated Design; but EPICS and honors section courses will be open to all undergraduates.

 Students will engage in the design process from start to finish with an emphasis on sustainability as they deliver products to clients.
-EPICS are multi-year, and often decade long ventures, with students encouraged to work on a project for at least one year.
-The course structure proposed has a 1 credit hour introduction and a 2 credit continuation each year tied to the service based project and offered at freshman, sophomore, junior and senior levels.
+EPICS are multi-year ventures, with students encouraged to work on a project for at least one year.
+The course structure proposed has a 2-credit-hour introduction and a 1-credit continuation each year tied to the service-based project and offered at freshman, sophomore, junior, and senior levels.

 Certificate Requirements